Veetaha/vee-formidable/README.md

 #### makeMiddleware(options?: FormidableOptions)
 Accepts one **optional** argument of type `FormidableOptions`, which is `Object.assign`ed to the original `formidable.IncommingForm`.
 See [formidable API](https://www.npmjs.com/package/formidable) for an up-to-date reference.

-  After applying this middleware, you can utilize `req.fields` as an object, with each key being the name of the form input and its corresponding value which is of type `string | string[]`.
+  After applying this middleware, you can utilize `req.fields` as an object, with each key being the name of the form input and its corresponding value contains input's data, which is of type `string | string[]`.

-  All files send by the form are stored in a directory specified as `uploadDir` option, which is `os.tmpdir()` by default.
+  All files sent by the form are stored in a directory specified as `uploadDir` option, which is `os.tmpdir()` by default.
   Information about forwarded files is available as `req.files`.
   It is an object with keys of form input names and values of `formidable.File | formidable.File[]`  type (see